Educational resource on peptide research. Read our editorial standards →

 Managing GLP-1 Nausea: Practical Strategies That Actually Work

 Nausea is the most common GLP-1 side effect and the most common reason patients discontinue therapy.
-Here's an evidence-based playbook for managing it — what to eat, what to avoid, when to slow titration, and when to ask about antiemetic medications.
+This is an evidence-based playbook for managing it: what to eat, what to avoid, when to slow titration, and when to ask about antiemetic medications.

 Read article